stldavids/08-Breakout/README.md

-# 08-Breakout
+# Project-Template-Godot
-First 2D Godot Game
+A generic template for a Godot project